garethr/garethr-docker/README.md

     include 'docker'

-By default this sets up the docker hosted Apt repository and installs the lxc-docker package.
+By default this sets up the docker hosted Apt repository and installs the lxc-docker package and the required Kernel.

+If you don't want this module to mess about with your Kernel then you can disable this feature like so:

+  class { 'docker':
+    manage_kernel => false,
+  }

+By default the docker daemon will bind to a unix socket at /var/run/docker.sock.
+This can be changed, as well as binding to a tcp socket if required.

+  class { 'docker':
+    tcp_bind    => 'tcp://127.0.0.1:4243',
+    socket_bind => 'unix:///var/run/docker.sock',
+  }

 ### Images